mongodb/docs/source/includes/api/list-tables/events/responses/global-onprem.rst

    * - shardName
      - string
-     - The name of the shard associated with the event.
+     - Name of the shard associated with the event.

    * - targetPublicKey
      - string
-     - Public key of the API Key targeted by the event.
+     - Public key of the :ref:`API Key <mms-prog-api-key>` targeted by the event.

    * - targetUsername
      - string